0 Items in Your Cart

 The travel agent may work as a salesperson, travel consultant, tour organizer, travel guide, bookkeeper, or small business executive.
-If the agent operates a one-person office, he or she usually performs all of these functions.
+If the agent operates a one-person office, they usually perform all of these functions.
 Other travel agents work in offices with dozens of employees, which allows them to specialize in certain areas.
 In such offices, one staff member may become an authority on sea cruises, another may work on trips to the Far East, and a third may develop an extensive knowledge of either low-budget or luxury trips.
-In some cases, travel agents are employed by national or international firms and can draw on very extensive resources.
+In some cases, travel agents are employed by national or international firms and can draw on extensive resources.

 As salespeople, travel agents must be able to motivate people to take advantage of their services.
 Travel agents study their customers' interests, learn where they have traveled, appraise their financial resources and available time, and present a selection of travel options.
 Customers are then able to choose how and where they want to travel with a minimum of effort.

 Travel agents consult a variety of print and Internet-based sources for information on air transportation departure and arrival times, airfares, and hotel ratings and accommodations.
 They often base their recommendations on their own travel experiences or those of colleagues or clients.
 Travel agents may visit hotels, resorts, and restaurants to rate their comfort, cleanliness, and quality of food and service.

 As travel consultants, agents give their clients suggestions regarding travel plans and itineraries, information on transportation alternatives, and advice on the available accommodations and rates of hotels and motels.
 They also explain and help with passport and visa regulations, foreign currency and exchange, climate and wardrobe, health requirements, customs regulations, baggage and accident insurance, traveler's checks or letters of credit, car rentals, tourist attractions, and welcome or tour services.